peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.EInteger ToEInteger();

-Converts this value to an arbitrary-precision integer.
-Any fractional part in this value will be discarded when converting to an arbitrary-precision integer.
+Converts this value to an arbitrary-precision integer by dividing the numerator by the denominator and discarding the fractional part of the result.

 <b>Return Value:</b>